squidfunk/mkdocs-material/docs/reference/admonitions.md

         Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Nulla et euismod nulla.
 Curabitur feugiat, tortor non consequat finibus, justo purus auctor massa, nec semper lorem quam in massa.

+  [^1]:
+    The `seealso` qualifier was originally adapted from the `readthedocs` theme, in order to make it easier for authors to migrate to Material for MkDocs.
+    However, when the title is omitted, the admonition extension will render it as `Seealso`, which is incorrect English.
+For this reason, it was deprecated as of 7.1.5 and will be removed in 8.x.

 ### Changing the icons